nativescript-vue/nativescript-vue.org/content/index.md

 ### Does it work with Vue 3 or the Composition API?

 Yes!
 Since **3.0**, Vue 3 is supported.
-You can to use both the Options and the Composition API per your preference.
+You can use both the Options and the Composition API per your preference.

 ### What is NativeScript-Vue?